juferafo/w2k_w90_py/README.md

 ### WIEN2K

-This package was implemented and tested for the versions WIEN2k_17.1 and WIEN2k_16.1
+This package is being implemented and tested for the versions WIEN2k_17.1 and WIEN2k_16.1

 ### Python